10 SMS Customer Engagement Strategies to Boost Retention

 - Personalization makes every interaction feel specific to each customer

-- Proactivity is about reaching out before customers have to ask, like sending time-sensitive messages or helpful tips
+- Proactivity is about reaching out before customers have to ask, like sending time-sensitive communications or helpful tips

 - Persistence involves staying consistent with communication without being overbearing